 To save yourself even more time and potentially money, you should become familiar with eBay's advanced search features and listing filters.
 These features allow you to tailor your search to include items that are listed in several different ways.
 These can include the following:

-- Price - You can see search results listed by highest or lowest price first.
+- Price - You can see search results listed by the highest or lowest price first.

 - Timing - How quickly do you need to purchase the item?
 This filter shows you results that are ending the soonest.